inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 without an element of spair even in their consolation, believe only in the God ia, not God Himself.
-- Miguel  Unamuno, Spanish philosopher and writer Happiness makes up in height what it lacks in length.
+- Miguel  Unamuno, Spanish philosopher and writer Happiness s up in height what it lacks in length.
 The absence of labels [in ECL] is probably a good thing.
 		-- T. Cheatham
 	"You have heard me speak of Professor Moriarty?"
 	"The famous scientific criminal, as famous among crooks as --" "My blushes, Watson," Holmes murmured, in a precating voice.
-	"I was about to say 'as he is unknown to the public.'"
+	"I was about to say 'as he is unknown to the blic.'"
 		-- A. Conan Doyle, "The Valley of Fear"
 If you think before you speak the other guy gets his joke in first.
 A little retrospection shows that although many fine, useful software systems